 There may be benefits that have not yet been proven through research.

-Amino acids (AAs) can be taken as single AAs or in AA combinations.
+Cystine is an amino acid that is found in digestive enzymes, in the cells of the immune system, in skeletal and connective tissues, skin, and hair.
+Hair and skin are 10% to 14% cystine.
+Amino acids (AAs) are available as single AAs or in AA combinations.
 They also come as part of multivitamins, proteins, and food supplements.
 The forms include tablets, fluids, and powders.

-There are no conditions that increase how much citrulline you need.
+There are no conditions that increase how much cystine you need.

 You should not take high doses of single amino acids for long periods of time.